Jona-Han/PassMaster/README.md

 ## 2. User Stories

-- As a user, I want to be able to log in using a master password.
+- As a user, I want to be able to log in using a master password which is stored as a file
 - As a user, I want to be able to see a list of accounts
 - As a user, I want to be able to add an account to my list of accounts
 - As a user, I want to be able to remove an account from my list of accounts